 The information below is intended for patients who are planning to undergo a MRI Scan at Melbourne Radiology Clinic.
 An Magnetic Resonance Imaging (MRI) scan uses a powerful magnet and radiowaves to produce superbly detailed views of the human body, particularly soft tissues, such as the brain, spinal cord and muscles.
 Unlike other imaging tests, MRI does not use radiation.
-Though some discomfort may occur from having to lay still, MRI is otherwise a painless procedure and typically takes approximately 20 minutes to perform.
+Though some discomfort may occur from having to lay still, MRI is otherwise a painless procedure and typically takes approximately 20 to 30 minutes to perform.

 - No preparation is necessary for an MRI scan.
 You can eat and drink normally.

 - As a strong magnet is used, all metallic devices MUST be removed before entering the MRI room.

 Please consult the MRI Consent Form and Safety Questionnaire also available on the Melbourne Radiology Clinic website or ask that it be emailed to you.
 Otherwise, when you arrive, you will receive a detailed information sheet prior to entering the scanner.

 - On arrival at Melbourne Radiology Clinic, you will be asked to complete an MRI Consent Form and Safety Questionnaire before the scan to thoroughly understand your overall health.

 - Patients with cardiac pacemakers and cochlear implants cannot undergo MRI scans.
 Other metallic implants may prohibit patients from having an MRI scan.
 This includes people with certain types of cerebral aneurysm clips, vascular stents, infusion pumps and neurostimulators.